Frequently Asked Questions

 You must complete and submit an application form and supporting documentation.
-The Executive Loan Committee will conduct an initial financial review.
-If the initial financial review is positive, the Family Selection Committee will gather additional information and schedule a home interview.
-Additional interviews may be needed.
-When all paperwork, interviews, and volunteer hours are completed, the Selection Committee and the Executive Loan Committee will review all application materials and recommend applicants to the Board of Directors.
+The Homebuyer Services Director will conduct an initial financial review.
+If the initial financial review is positive, the Homebuyer Support Committee will gather additional information and continue the review of applications and supplemental material.
+Based on these documents, the Committee will make a recommendation for selection.

 How long must I wait to receive a home?

 Habitat relies on donations and volunteers to build houses, so it is not possible to say how many houses we can build in any specific time frame.
 Across the country, it is not unusual for a prospective Habitat homeowner to wait at least one year before their home is completed.
 The application process can take as long as 3 months and the building process may take 6-12 months or longer.